addyosmani/backbone-fundamentals/index.md

 **The `events` attribute**

 The Backbone `events` attribute allows us to attach event listeners to either custom selectors, or directly to `el` if no selector is provided.
-An event takes the form `{"eventName selector": "callbackFunction"}` and a number of event-types are supported, including `click`, `submit`, `mouseover`, `dblclick` and more.
+An event takes the form `{"eventName selector": "callbackFunction"}` and a number of DOM event-types are supported, including `click`, `submit`, `mouseover`, `dblclick` and more.

 What isn't instantly obvious is that under the bonnet, Backbone uses jQuery's `.delegate()` to provide instant support for event delegation but goes a little further, extending it so that `this` always refers to the current view object.
 The only thing to really keep in mind is that any string callback supplied to the events attribute must have a corresponding function with the same name within the scope of your view.